NectarProtocol/documentation/README.md

-In 2020, because of the COVID-19 Pandemic, clinicians in the United States were allowed to practice telemedicine [across state borders](https://www.hhs.gov/coronavirus/telehealth/index.html) without concern to their State Licensure.
-In 2021, the Center for Care Innovations presented a host of evidence that, for many clinical applications, telemedicine was [*just as, if not more effective*,](https://www.careinnovations.org/virtualcare/resources/evidence-for-telemedicine-efficacy-and-quality/) than in-person care.
+In 2020, because of the COVID-19 Pandemic, clinicians in the United States were allowed to practice telemedicine [across state borders](https://www.hhs.gov/coronavirus/telehealth/index.html) without concern for their State Licensure.
+In 2021, the Center for Care Innovations presented a host of evidence that, for many clinical applications, telemedicine was [just as if not more effective](https://www.careinnovations.org/virtualcare/resources/evidence-for-telemedicine-efficacy-and-quality/) than in-person care.

-In 2021, the opportunity of *in silico* trials (trials performed by computer simulation) promises [better, faster, and cheaper clinical trials](https://trialsjournal.biomedcentral.com/articles/10.1186/s13063-020-05002-w).
+In 2021, the opportunity of in silico trials promises [better, faster, and cheaper clinical trials](https://trialsjournal.biomedcentral.com/articles/10.1186/s13063-020-05002-w) by assessing potential drug and therapy impact via computer simulation and large datasets.